Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/visuals/README.md

 This shows that stigma isn’t just vertical (top-down) but lateral — even peers may not feel safe.
 HypnoNeuro’s anonymous design eliminates social risk by giving users a private space to explore healing without fear of workplace judgment.

+---

+## Insight: Family History Doesn’t Guarantee Action

+Even among respondents who reported a **family history of mental illness**, many had **not sought treatment** themselves.

+This shows that awareness alone isn't enough — the system still fails to engage or earn trust from at-risk individuals.
+Platforms like HypnoNeuro must meet people where they are, offering care that is **private, stigma-free, and disconnected from clinical red tape**.